Raising Poland's key rate to 3% would not hurt economy -c.bank chief

 "It seems to me, and here I am definitely presenting the view of most of the council, that raising rates to 3% would not cause negative effects, but that could change," Adam Glapinski told a news conference.

+During the February meeting, two new members will appear on the council to replace Eugeniusz Gatnar and Jerzy Kropiwnicki, whose terms are ending.
+The candidates for their place are former Deputy Finance Minister Ludwik Kotecki and academic Przemyslaw Litwiniuk.

+Glapinski also said that the central bank's profit for 2021 would be higher than in the previous year, exceeding 10 billion zlotys.

-(Reporting by Alan Charlish, Anna Koper, Justyna Pawlak, Pawel Florkiewicz, Anna Wlodarczak-Semczuk)
+(Reporting by Alan Charlish, Anna Koper, Justyna Pawlak, Pawel Florkiewicz and Anna Wlodarczak-Semczuk; Editing by Mark Porter)

 ((alan.charlish@thomsonreuters.com; +48 22 104 25 27 ;))